jaimindv/EventAPI/readme.md

 ## Authentication & Authorization

-- Users need to register and authenticate using token-based authentication.
+- Users need to register and authenticate using JWT token-based authentication.
 - Admins can create and manage events.
 - Users can only purchase tickets.